resources background

 Image

-• .com captures 52.3% of the Top-20 TLD volume — essentially unchanged from April's 54.1% on an absolute-count basis — and remains the single largest source of new domain demand by a factor of roughly nine over the nearest competitor.
+• .com captures 52.3% of Top-20 TLD volume and remains the single largest source of new domain demand by roughly nine to one over the nearest competitor.

-• .top holds 5.77%, its highest share in the series, underscoring its durability as the primary challenger and the beneficiary of May's continued registration campaign momentum.
+• .top holds 5.77%, its highest share in the series, which reflects May's continued campaign activity.

-• .xyz follows at 3.74% after its +18.0% monthly gain, reclaiming the #3 spot within the pie and reflecting a steady recovery that has been building since March.
+• .xyz follows at 3.74% after its +18.0% gain, reclaiming the #3 spot within the pie on a recovery that has been building since March.

-• .org captures 3.63%, maintaining its role as the utility-domain anchor with minimal volatility — a consistent indicator of institutional and nonprofit domain demand.
+• .org captures 3.63% with minimal volatility, a steady read on institutional and nonprofit demand.

-• .net rounds out the top five at 3.01%, a modest but stable footprint that reflects its enduring relevance as a legacy infrastructure TLD despite little promotional activity.
+• .net rounds out the top five at 3.01%, a small but stable footprint for a legacy TLD with little promotional activity.

-• Long-tail market presence: The "Others" category at 31.5% confirms that nearly a third of Top-20 NRD volume is distributed across the bottom fifteen TLDs — a concentration level that has remained remarkably stable over the past three months, signaling structural diversity in the mid-tier.
+• The "Others" group at 31.5% shows that nearly a third of Top-20 volume sits across the bottom fifteen TLDs.
+That level has been stable for three months, which points to real diversity in the mid-tier.

 Daily Dynamics - Top 5 TLDs